Don’t think any Malaysians from my generation had not been to an Indian barber in the neighbourhood. Image (Source)

 My first experience of going to a barber was back in the old neighbourhood where the barber was actually the neighbour who lived in the same row of houses like us.
 Being a good friend of my dad, he often cut our hair as short as possible even though we tried our best to get him to cut in the latest styles.

-He was also very strict when it comes to education and he will often ask us about school, homework and the marks that we got in the last exam – often we got a earful from him if we got low marks (mind you, “low” marks back then was 90% & above).
-Whenever we lack good marks in the exams, he will arrange for quick revision classes by his kids to us – it is his way of ensuring the neighborhood kids did our best in our education.
+He was also very strict when it comes to education and he will often ask us about school, homework and the marks that we got in the last exam – often we got an earful from him if we got low marks (mind you, “low” marks back then was 90% & above).
+Whenever we lack good marks in the exams, he will arrange for quick revision classes by his kids to us – it is his way of ensuring the neighbourhood kids did our best in our education.

-At one point when I was in Form 4 – 6, I opt instead for haircut at Chinese hair saloons in Kota Raya – not because I decided to change my style but rather because they only charged RM1 for student cuts.
+At one point when I was in Form 4 – 6, I opt instead for a haircut at Chinese hair saloons in Kota Raya – not because I decided to change my style but rather because they only charged RM1 for student cuts.
 My classmate was the one who introduced this cheap service to me – besides he needed a friend to tag along when he wanted a haircut.

 “Student” does not refer to us students who wanted the haircut but rather students who were learning how to cut hair.
 So effectively we were guinea pigs and we were taking risks – but in the end, we did not have any weird hair cuts because the saloon owner who is also the teacher would keep very close eyes on the cutting done.

 Then later when I started to work – I often drop by the Indian barber in KL and also one of the two barber shops near our rented house.
 All three barbers have long closed when their workers decided to go back to India.

 Then I found another near to my house – a young barber who not only how to cut with the latest styles (he remembers his customers so he knows what we wanted), speaks good Bahasa but also gave a good oil head massages once he is done.
 He had an older assistant who sometimes will come in when he had too many customers waiting.